Orion Oyj (OTCMKTS:ORINY) Hits New 1-Year Low at $20.51

-Orion Oyj (OTCMKTS:ORINY)’s stock price reached a new 52-week low during trading on Tuesday .
-The stock traded as low as $20.51 and last traded at $20.51, with a volume of 0 shares trading hands.
+Shares of Orion Oyj (OTCMKTS:ORINY) reached a new 52-week low on Monday .
+The company traded as low as $20.51 and last traded at $20.51, with a volume of 0 shares changing hands.
 The stock had previously closed at $20.51.

 Separately, Zacks Investment Research lowered Orion Oyj from a “buy” rating to a “hold” rating in a report on Wednesday, January 6th.